Posts Tagged ‘Sherry Turkle’

 I am reading Sherry Turkle’s book, Alone Together: Why We Expect More from Technology and Less from Ourselves.
 Turkle is a professor at Massachusetts Institute of Technology.
 Last Friday she was Ira Flatow’s guest on the NPR’s Science Friday program.
 Professor Turkle explained how she interviewed more than 300 children and teens who described feeling immense frustration when their parents use technology gadgets at the same time they are supposed to be interacting with their kids.

 The Alone Together author, quoted in a January 31, 2011 Washington Post article, AnyBody: Parents are Ignoring their Children for their BlackBerry, points out, “It’s now children who are complaining about their parents’ habits…” During the Science Friday interview Turkle identified five times when children want their parents to put away their phones, Blackberries, and other gadgets and to pay attention.
-They include: Read the rest of this entry »
+They include: Continue reading “5 Tech-Free Times for Families”

 We’ve all seen them.
 Perhaps people have seen one of us.
 The temptation to use a phone or smart device, no matter where we are or what we are doing — even when we are with our kids — is way, way too strong.